regiregi22/ARMA-3/README.md

 // -filePatching - Add only if needed, like if using "userconfig/cba_settings.sqf"
 // -ranking="D:\Steam\steamapps\common\Arma 3\MyArmaServer\ranking.log"
 // -loadMissionToMemory - Server will load mission into memory on first client downloading it.
 Then it keeps it pre-processed pre-cached in memory for next clients, saving some server CPU cycles.
 // -bandwidthAlg=2 - Uses a new experimental networking algorithm that might be better than the default one.
+Seems to be better without it.
 // -limitFPS=300 - Start parameter to adjust server FPS limit between 5-1000 FPS (default 50).

 Ver si es lo mismo que el "mp statistics.log"